jeffbski/autoflow/README.md

 ## Design

- - Parse and validate ad module load time
+ - Parse and validate DSL rules at module load time
  - Validate the flow AST at module load time - determine if dependencies can all be met as defined
- - Execute the flow AST by calling the function with params
+ - Execute the flow AST by calling the function with arguments

 ## Installing